App Maker CLI

 Example

-$ app-maker install --exclude-plugins
+$ app-maker project install --exclude-plugins

 project run <platform>

-This command runs the application on a desired platform.
+Runs the application on a desired platform.

 Example: